TomCJones/All-you-need/documents/Human and Agent Converge.md

 *What must be true before this use case begins?*

 - Local UX agent is cryptographically bound to citizen identity in device hardware.
+- The user probably starts the interaction with only a rough goal which will be amended as the interchange unfolds.
 - Consent policy token is valid and defined in some well-accepted policy language.
 - Cloud Agents' API is reachable and policy-compliant
 - Is agent a fiduciary, depends on whether the cloud agent requires access to human assets.